rampantdev/100-days-of-code/log.md

 #Python
 Worked with pyautogui to learn about automating mouse movement, clicks, screenshots, etc. Looking forward to exploring this library further to see how I can leverage it for some automation projects.

+### Day 21: May 15, 2017 - Debugging
+#Python
+Spent time debugging my script to parse directory structures.
+Have an issue using shutil.copy() to move files to the appropriate locations.
+Still fixing.. .

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)